stdm/stdm.github.io/_posts/2017-11-22-Some-bits-of-theory-to-better-understand-deep-learning.md

 layout: post
 title: Some bits of theory to better understand deep learning
 ---

 This is a collection of links to some interesting recent theoretical advances to better understand deep learning.
 It is not complete, not even comprehensive.
 It is more of a reading list for the upcoming Christmas holidays.
-More on the topic can be found in [this](https://www.researchgate.net/project/Theories-of-Deep-Learning) new MOOC by Stanford Staff Hatef Monajemi, David Donoho and Vardan Papyan.
+More on the topic can be found in [this](https://www.researchgate.net/project/Theories-of-Deep-Learning) new MOOC by Stanford professors Hatef Monajemi, David Donoho and Vardan Papyan.

 ### Insights from physics